zhou0366/UMN_BootCamp_Project1_Group2/README.md

 pollution2.ppt - The powerpoint summary of our project work.

 ## Project Summary
-We decided to examine water quality vs. gross domestic product (GDP) and also water quality vs. population density to see if we could find any correlations between water quality and these factors.
+We decided to examine water quality vs. gross domestic product (GDP in trillions of USD) and also water quality vs. population density (in number of people per sq km) to see if we could find any correlations between water quality and these factors.
 We set about doing this by choosing three indicators of water quality (dissolved oxygen, water temperature, and pH) then by first cleaning the data set and trying to understand the limitations of the data.

 Whereas there are general assumptions that larger population density leads to greater pollution levels, or that higher GDP and therefore higher product consumption leads to greater pollution levels, and there are also inverse assumptions that lower GDP countries do not have as much money to clean up or prevent pollution, our data did not bear out any conclusive evidence of cause or effect or even correlation in those areas when it comes to water impairment.
 Our data was limited to only a few indicators of water impairment.
 There is the possibility that other factors such as pharmaceuticals in the water may be higher in higher GDP countries, we did not examine those factors, so we cannot talk about that.
 However, our findings do not consider enough types of indicators of water impairment to make any statements on the correlation between population density and water impairment or GDP and water impairment.